 Safeguarding Australian interests – Australia safeguards specific policy and strategic interests in negotiating trade agreements.
 The Commonwealth Government continues to work closely with State and Territory Governments and other stakeholders to fully reflect Australia’s broad commercial and government procurement policy interests in our GPA negotiating position.

 Changes to government procurement procedures – Implementation of the GPA will require several modest changes to existing practices at the time of implementation, including to procedures for pre-qualification and limited tendering.

 Australia presented its accession offer to the WTO Committee on Government Procurement (GPA Committee) on 16 September 2015.
 This initial offer was discussed during a meeting of the GPA Committee in Geneva from 15-17 February 2016.
-Following feedback and questions from GPA members, Australia presented a revised offer on 30 September 2016, which was discussed during the GPA Committee meeting 17-19 October 2016.
+Following feedback and questions from GPA members, Australia presented a revised offer on 30 September 2016, which was discussed during the GPA Committee meetings held 17-19 October 2016 and 20-23 February 2017.

 Government procurement – a snapshot